-2. Compliment yourself regularly, either by looking in the mirror and saying something you like about yourself or writing it in a journal.
-Many times, we’re quick to compliment others on their success but hesitate to do the same for ourselves.
+Compliment yourself regularly, either by looking in the mirror and saying something you like about yourself or writing it in a journal.
+Many times, we are quick to compliment others on their success but hesitate to do the same for ourselves.

 8. Find something special in each day.
-Even if it’s in a small way, do something pleasant and rewarding, like catching up on your favorite television show, taking a walk to the park, or indulging in a bubble bath.
-Or treat yourself to something small that isn’t a food or beverage, like a manicure or a new piece of costume jewelry.
+Even if it’s in a small way, do something pleasant and rewarding, like catching up on your favourite television show, taking a walk to the park, or indulging in a bubble bath.
+Or treat yourself to something small that isn’t a food or beverage, like a manicure or a new piece of costume jewellery.

 Eat better.
 Pay attention to your food choices and nourish your body.
 Buy healthier foods and prepare well-balanced meals that will help give you energy and feel like your best self – not sluggish and overstuffed.